thanamn/me-when-i/docs/07_chapter3_linguistic_fragmentation.md

 ## 3.5 The Role of Ambiguity and Open-Endedness

 Ambiguity and open-endedness are central to the communicative and aesthetic power of memes, particularly in the case of the "Me When I" meme.
 These linguistic features invite emotional projection and participatory meaning-making, transforming the act of interpretation into a collaborative and creative process.
-As Roland Barthes argues in *S/Z*, texts that embrace ambiguity and resist fixed meanings—what he terms "writerly texts"—encourage readers to become co-creators of meaning (Barthes 4).
+As Roland Barthes argues in *S/Z*, texts that embrace ambiguity and resist fixed meanings-what he terms "writerly texts"-encourage readers to become co-creators of meaning (Barthes 4).
 The "Me When I" meme exemplifies this dynamic by presenting an incomplete phrase that compels viewers to fill in the gaps with their own experiences, emotions, and cultural knowledge.

 The open-endedness of "Me When I" is a deliberate stylistic choice that aligns with broader trends in digital communication.
 As Naomi Baron notes in *Always On: Language in an Online and Mobile World*, the constraints of digital platforms often lead to the use of fragmented and ambiguous language forms, which prioritize brevity and adaptability over grammatical completeness (Baron 67).
 In the context of memes, this ambiguity serves a dual purpose: it reduces the cognitive load required to process the text while simultaneously creating a space for personal interpretation.
 The phrase "Me When I" achieves its humor and resonance precisely because it leaves the narrative unfinished, inviting viewers to project their own scenarios and emotions onto the text.